 8. Providing customer service or accepting or assisting with returns or exchanges.

-A seller that is not a related party, as prescribed in Section 40—23H190(c), to a marketplace facilitator and that makes sales through any physical or electronic marketplaces operated by a marketplace facilitator.
+A seller that is not a related party, as prescribed in Section 40-23-190(c), to a marketplace facilitator and that makes sales through any physical or electronic marketplaces operated by a marketplace facilitator.
+Restaurants, grocery stores, beverage stores, other retail businesses and individuals selling products through a marketplace facilitator platform are considered a marketplace seller.

 The collection and remittance of simplified sellers use tax relieves the marketplace facilitator, the marketplace seller, and the purchaser from any additional state or local sales and use taxes on the transactions for which simplified sellers use tax was collected and remitted.

-Alabama requires remote sellers with the qualifying amount of sales into Alabama, including sales through a marketplace, to begin collecting simplified sellers use tax on October 1, 2018.
+Alabama requires remote sellers with the qualifying amount of retail sales into Alabama to begin collecting simplified sellers use tax on October 1, 2018.
 To ensure the remote seller’s registration is properly processed by October 1, 2018, the remote seller should complete the registration at least three weeks prior to October 1, 2018.
 The remote seller may indicate a first sales date of October 1, 2018 on the application.
 A remote seller may register and begin collecting tax at any time prior to October 1, 2018, but the first date of collection should be consistent with the first sales date indicated on its application.

 If a Marketplace Facilitator is already an SSUT participant who has been reporting their own sales and intends to start collecting and remitting on behalf of their 3rd party sellers, they may indicate this on the monthly return that is filed in MAT by clicking “Yes” next to the question “Are you a Marketplace Facilitator and need to report sales tax collected from sales made by your Marketplace Sellers?”
 Once “Yes” is selected, additional fields will appear on the return where the sales of 3rd party marketplace sellers may be entered.